BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 `PopData` and other custom types introduced in PopGen.jl fall under an AbstractType we call `PopObj`, which is short for "PopGen Object".

-::: details pronouncing "PopObj"
+:::note pronouncing "PopObj"
 It's not super obvious, but we decided to pronounce PopObj as "pop ob" with a silent j because it sounds better than saying "pop obj", but writing it as PopOb looks weird.
 It's a silly little detail that Pavel seems to care a lot about.
 :::

-::: danger avoid manual creation!
+:::danger avoid manual creation!
 While it may seem simple enough to create two IndexedTables and make a `PopData` out of them, the structure of `meta` and `loci` are specific, so small mistakes in creating them can create many errors and prevent PopGen from working correctly on your data.
 Please use the included `csv`, `genepop`, and `vcf` file importers instead.
 :::